Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Laban said, “May the Lord keep watch between you and me while we are absent one from another."
 There are several clues in that one scripture to prove that it is wrong to use it as a benediction when congregants are dismissed from a worship service even though it is used as one in many churches.

 It is never good to quote a scripture without knowing the background or context of it.
 The background of Genesis 31:49 is about Laban and his nephew Jacob.

-When Laban went to live and work for his uncle Laban, he fell in love this daughter Rachel.
+When Jacob went to live and work for his uncle Laban, he fell in love with his daughter Rachel.
 He asked Laban for Rachel's hand in marriage.
-Laban told Jacob he would give him permission to marry Rachel after he works seven years.
+Laban told Jacob he would give him permission to marry Rachel after he worked seven years for her.
 When the seven years were up, Jacob appeared at the altar and married a woman, but it was Leah and not Rachel.
 Laban had tricked Jacob into marrying Leah because she was older, and he said the older daughter should be married first.

 Jacob loved Rachel and Laban said he could marry her after he and Leah had completed their honeymoon.
 However, Jacob was required to work another seven years to satisfy Rachel's father.